List of EastEnders characters introduced in 2007: Charity Kase

 Karl "Charity Kase", played by Morgan Crowley, is an Irish drag act employed by Peggy Mitchell (Barbara Windsor) for a night in The Queen Victoria public house.
 He sings "Big Spender" to Billy Mitchell (Perry Fenwick) and Bradley Branning (Charlie Clements), makes Bradley go up on stage and repeat his proposal to Stacey Slater (Lacey Turner) in front of the audience, and sings a duet with barmaid Shirley Carter (Linda Henry).
 After being told by Sean Slater (Robert Kazinsky), he dresses up Deano Wicks (Matt Di Angelo) and makes a fool of him.

 He later appears when Shirley is in Brighton with her best friend Heather Trott (Cheryl Fergison) and they run into him.
 He offers them a lift back to Walford because their car has been clamped.

-In 2009, Kim Fox (Tameka Empson) books him for her sister Denise Wicks' (Diane Parish) wedding to Lucas Johnson (Don Gilet).
+In 2009, Kim Fox (Tameka Empson) books him for her sister Denise Wicks's (Diane Parish) wedding to Lucas Johnson (Don Gilet).